 - Diabetes – A metabolic disease in which the cat’s body doesn’t respond adequately to insulin, which prevents glucose from entering the cells.

 - Hypothyroidism – A rare endocrine disorder where the thyroid gland doesn’t produce adequate amounts of thyroid hormone.

 - Dry winter air is low in humidity which can dehydrate the skin.

 - Seborrhea – A skin condition caused by the overproduction of sebum an oily substance which is produced by the sebaceous glands in the skin.
 This skin disorder has several possible causes from including diseases, poor diet, and parasites.

 - Poor grooming – This is often caused by elderly cats who are often arthritic and find grooming painful or obese cats who are no longer able to groom properly.

 - Old age – When cat ages, the skin becomes drier due to a decline in sebaceous gland activity which moisturises the skin.
 Reduced blood flow to the skin can compound the problem.

 - Sunburn which causes damage to the skin, causing it to peel off.

 Dry, itchy, flaky skin are the most common symptoms of dandruff, it is usually most commonly found on the face, along the back and the base of the tail, however, any part of the body can be affected.
-Dandruff can be hard to see on lighter coloured cats.
+Dandruff is most apparent on dark-coated cats and is difficult to see on cats with light coats.

 Other symptoms of cat dandruff will relate to the underlying cause which may include: